Optimal control of open-quantum-system dynamics predicted by long short-term memory: Model

-LSTM-NN is a specialized type of RNNs, specifically designed to model dynamical systems with long-term temporal correlations.
-Unlike conventional RNNs, the LSTM-NN introduces a gating mechanism for the explicit regulation of information flow over time, which effectively mitigates the common long-sequence problems of vanishing and exploding gradients (Fig.~\ref{Fig.1}(c)).
+LSTM is a specialized type of RNNs, specifically designed to model dynamical systems with long-term temporal correlations.
+Unlike conventional RNNs, the LSTM introduces a gating mechanism for the explicit regulation of information flow over time, which effectively mitigates the common long-sequence problems of vanishing and exploding gradients (Fig.~\ref{Fig.1}(c)).
 The introduction of independent memory cells can retain key information over long times, while selectively forgetting past information and controllably writing new information through gated structures \cite{https://doi.org/10.48550/arxiv.1909.09586}.
-LSTM-NNs have the ability to learn the long-term and short-term temporal correlations hidden in the data, thereby can efficiently predict the evolution of open quantum systems, including the complex non-Markovian case.
+LSTM has the ability to learn the long-term and short-term temporal correlations hidden in the data, thereby can efficiently predict the evolution of open quantum systems, including the complex non-Markovian case.

 At a discrete time step $t$, an LSTM unit consists of a hidden state $\mathbf{h}_\mathbf{t}$ and a memory state $\mathbf{c}_\mathbf{t}$.
 The hidden state represents the output features at the current time step, while the memory state is responsible for storing long-term dependency information during temporal evolution.
 Their updates are jointly determined by the forget gate, input gate, and output gate, with the evolution equations given by \cite{Krichen2025}